Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Introduction

 For any $N \in \mathbb{N}$ and $i \in \{0, 1, \ldots, q\}$, let $\boldsymbol{m}_{i, N} \in \mathcal{P}_{N}$ be a closest lattice point approximations of $\boldsymbol{m}_{i}$, respectively, and set

-Further, we define for any $\beta \in (\beta_{1}(q), \infty)$ and $i \in \cI_{\beta}$ the sets $\cM_{i, N} \subset \cS_{N}$ as the (set-valued) pre-image of the empirical measure, $L_{N}$, of the points $\boldsymbol{m}_{i, N}$, that is,
+Further, we define for any $\beta \in (\beta_{1}(q), \infty)$ and $i \in \mathcal{I}_{\beta}$ the sets $\mathcal{M}_{i, N} \subset \mathcal{S}_{N}$ as the (set-valued) pre-image of the empirical measure, $L_{N}$, of the points $\boldsymbol{m}_{i, N}$, that is,

-Our first result says that the Curie--Weiss--Potts model exhibits metastable behaviour in the sense of Definition~\ref{def:rhometa}. \begin{theorem}[Metastability of the CWP model] For every $\beta > \beta_{1}(q)$, there exist $k_{1} \equiv k_{1}(\beta, q)$ and $N_{0 }\in \mathbb{N}$ such that, for any $N > N_0$, the Markov chain $(\widetilde{\Sigma}^{N}_{t})_{t \geq 0}$ is $\me^{-k_{1} N}$-metastable with respect to the metastable sets $\{\cM_{i, N} : i \in \cI_{\beta}\}$ as defined in \eqref{eq:metaset}. \end{theorem} \begin{remark} Although the above result is primarily used in the proof of the next theorem, that addresses the metastability of the dilute Curie-Weiss-Potts model, it is a novel development in its own right.
-Notice that an explicit bound for $k_1$ is given in the proof of Theorem~\ref{thm:meta:cwp}. \end{remark} The next theorem states that the dilute Curie--Weiss--Potts model is also $\rho$-metastable in the sense of Definition~\ref{def:rhometa} with a slightly modified parameter but with respect to the \emph{same} metastable set of the CWP model as described in Theorem~\ref{thm:meta:cwp}. \begin{theorem}[Metastability of the DCWP model] For every $\beta > \beta_{1}(q)$, and for any $k_{2} \in (0, k_{1})$, the event
+Our first result says that the Curie--Weiss--Potts model exhibits metastable behaviour in the sense of Definition~\ref{def:rhometa}. \begin{theorem}[Metastability of the CWP model] For every $\beta > \beta_{1}(q)$ there exists $k_{1} \equiv k_{1}(\beta, q)$ such that, for all $k < k_{1}$, there exists $N_{0} \in \mathbb{N}$ with the property that for every $N > N_0$ the Markov chain $(\widetilde{\Sigma}^{N}(t))_{t \geq 0}$ is $\me^{-k N}$-metastable with respect to the metastable sets $\{\mathcal{M}_{i, N} : i \in \mathcal{I}_{\beta}\}$ defined in \eqref{eq:metaset}. \end{theorem} \begin{remark} Although the above result is primarily used in the proof of the next theorem, that addresses the metastability of the disordered Curie--Weiss--Potts model, it is a novel development in its own right.
+The parameter $k_{1}$, whose explicit value is given in the proof of Theorem~\ref{thm:meta:cwp}, encodes the strength of metastability with respect to the chosen sets $\{\mathcal{M}_{i, N} : i \in \mathcal{I}_{\beta}\}$ and, consequently, the separation of time scales induced by the underlying free energy landscape.
+For a discussion of the optimality of $k_{1}$, see Remark~\ref{rem:optimal:k1:CWP}. \end{remark} The next theorem states that the disordered Curie--Weiss--Potts model is also $\rho$-metastable in the sense of Definition~\ref{def:rhometa} with the same metastability parameter and metastable set of the CWP model as described in Theorem~\ref{thm:meta:cwp}. \begin{theorem}[Metastability of the DCWP model] For every $\beta > \beta_{1}(q)$ and any $k \in (0, k_{1})$, where $k_1$ is defined as in Theorem \ref{thm:meta:cwp}, the event

 satisfies